|Who drew it? Couldn't find it in the issue.|

 James M. Ward asks whether Magic and Science are compatible in D&D. Of course, he thinks it is (else it would be a pretty boring article).
 He introduces a race of people called the Artificers who use a trio of interesting high-tech items.

 Lee Gold delves into languages.
-He notes that humanoids have a 20% chance of speaking Common, which makes much more sense than 3rd edition allowing dang near every sentient creature in the multiverse speaking Common (and thus negating the point of even having languages).
+She notes that humanoids have a 20% chance of speaking Common, which makes much more sense than 3rd edition allowing dang near every sentient creature in the multiverse speaking Common (and thus negating the point of even having languages).

 Jake Jaquet tells the tale of "The Search for the Forbidden Chamber".
 Check it out for a picture of the infamous "Greyhawk Construction Co.
 LTD" and a Recyclesaurus.

-The creature feature presents the ever-loving Bulette (pronounced boo-lay), with an illustration that is really quite good.
+The creature feature presents the ever-loving Bulette (pronounced boo-lay, except not really), with an illustration that is really quite good.
 The reproduction isn't perfect, but it's a nice action shot featuring three armored warriors (God, do I prefer realistic armor to some of the fantasy nonsense that seems to predominate these days).
 The stats note that its mouth has 4-48 pts and its feet 3-18 points - i.e. 4d12 and 3d6.
 It took me a minute, but I finally realized this was the damage they dealt.